DevExpress-Examples/devextreme-form-change-certain-items-based-on-value-of-another-item/README.md

-# How to change certain Form items based on a value of another item
+# Angular - How to change certain Form items based on a value of another item

 This example demonstrates how to show/hide or enable/disable form items based on a value of another item.